-This course in paint materials identification for conservation professionals in paintings and architecture.
-The focus of this course is the identification of pigments using polarized-light microscopy (PLM).
+This is a course in paint materials identification for conservation professionals in paintings and architecture.
+The focus of this course is the identification of pigments using polarized light microscopy (PLM).
 A practical introduction to PLM methods is taught using many examples from the world of pigments.
-A more thorough treatment of PLM theory and principles is covered in the Modern Polarized Light Microscopy course.
+A more thorough treatment of PLM theory and principles is covered in the Polarized Light Microscopy course.

 This course also introduces students to other analytical methods used as confirmatory methods; these include microchemical methods, elemental characterization using XRF or SEM/EDS, Raman, and infrared spectroscopy.
-The students examine and sample paintings and architectural artifacts, prepare specimens for analysis, perform PLM analysis, and direct or perform further confirmatory analyses.
-Methods for characterization of binding media and support canvas materials are also discussed..
+Students examine and sample paintings and architectural artifacts, prepare specimens for analysis, perform PLM analysis, and direct or perform further confirmatory analyses.
+Methods for characterization of binding media and support canvas materials are also discussed.